 Zahra Giga (MBA2015) - “VCIC provides students with unique exposure into the world of venture capital – from closing deals with real life entrepreneurs to networking with real life venture capitalists, there is no better way to gain insight into this incredible field.”

 For more information on dates, how to enter, judge or pitch please visit the VCIC website.

 The Clean Tech Challenge, organised by London Business School and University College London, is a global business plan competition for innovative clean technology business ideas.
 It brings together business and engineering students to create viable start-ups.
 Teams compete over three rounds for the £10,000 prize, awarded at the two-day Bootcamp finals in London.
 Participants are mentored by industry experts from the cleantech, entrepreneurial and related sectors.

 For further information, please visit the CleanTech Challenge website.

-The London HealthTech Challenge 2015 is a business idea competition created to help students turn their healthtech ideas into reality.
+The London HealthTech Challenge is a business idea competition created to help students turn their healthtech ideas into reality.
 The core element of the Challenge is team-building: combining postgraduate students with engineering backgrounds with those from business expertise to create viable teams able to turn great ideas into healthcare businesses.
-The Challenge is hosted by the Institute of Innovation and Entrepreneurship at London Business School, and the Healthcare Club of London Business School, Institute of Biomedical Engineering at University College London, the competition runs from March to June of 2015 and offer mentorship, training, and the Dhruv Batra Prize of £10,000 to the winning team.
-The 2015 winners were a UCL/LBS team, Gripsense.
+The Challenge offers mentorship, training, and the Dhruv Batra Prize of £10,000 to the winning team.

 For further information visit the HealthTech Challenge website.